Specific insurance information

 Please contact Uniting Church Insurance Services if intending to conduct an event involving any type of adventure related activities (incl.
 Jumping/Bouncy Castles, flying foxes, fireworks, motor races/rallies), or if intending to have animals present at an event.
 Extra insurance cover may be required for some high risk events or the risk may be excluded from cover altogether.
 Risk management is essential with adventure and high risk activities.
 Pursuits of this nature must be referred to Insurance Services well in advance of the proposed activity.

 Events which involve food invoke quite specific Food Laws.
-Please refer to SA Health website "Charity and community groups and food safety">
+Please refer to the SA Health website.

 Third Party Stallholders